 2. Players with 4+ seasons of service time are “released.”
 These players, known as “vested veterans,” do not pass through waivers and are free agents immediately, free to sign with any other team.

 These rules apply until the trade deadline (presently the Tuesday after Week 8 of the NFL season).
-After the trade deadline (until the start of the next league year in March), all players – whether a vested veteran or a non-vested veteran – are subject to the waiver process.
+After the trade deadline (until the start of the next league year in March), all players – whether a vested veteran or a non-vested veteran – are “waived” and subject to the waiver process.

 3. Injured players with 4+ seasons of service time can be immediately placed on Injured Reserve (IR).